Paul D. Rogers: Personal life

 Rogers most recently was employed as the United States Army Material Command as the director of the United States Army Tank Automotive Research, Development, and Engineering Command (TARDEC), a Tier 2 Senior Executive Service position.
-Rogers and his wife Sally have three children.
-He is a native of Calumet, Michigan and resides in Farmington Hills.
+Rogers is divorce from his wife Sally have three children.
+Born and raised in Calumet, Michigan, Rogers resides in Farmington Hills.

 Awards and badges

 Dates of rank

 Rogers commissioned into the Army in 1987.
 His current rank is Major General in the Michigan National Guard.